RishabhMalviya/Semantic_Perception/README.md

 ## 4. eval (Quantify Pipeline Performance)
 This script *evaluations* takes the predicted images and compares them pixel-wise with the original labeled (ground truth) images to calculate the accuracy (confusion matrix, precision, recall and F1) of the pipeline.

 Another approach is to make the comparison superpixel-wise, and there is a separate script called *evaluations_superpixel* for doing this.
-As would be expected, the reported accuracy is much higher for this superpixel-wise comparison.
+As would be expected, the reported accuracy is much higher for this superpixel-wise comparison; but it is not really a correct representation of the accuracy of the pipeline, as the final task is to label the pixels themselves.

-Unfortunately, using the modified kNN search did not make much difference to the final result.
-It didn't even consistently increase/decrease the accuracy - sometimes it boosted the accuracy and sometimes it made it drop, but by miniscule amounts in both cases.
+There was a minute increase in 'pixel-wise' performance thanks to the introduction of the explained modification in the kNN search algorithm.